 Example 1: £500 per month spend

 A suitable cashback card for this situation might be the Platinum Cashback Everyday Credit Card from American Express.
-There is no annual fee and 5% cashback (up to £100 for the first three months of card membership) for the first three months and 0.5% cashback for up to £5,000 spent after that,1.
+There is no annual fee and 5% cashback (up to £100 for the first three months of card membership) for the first three months and 0.5% cashback for up to £10,000 spent after that,1.
 Spending £500 per month for the first three months would earn you £75 and then £22.50 in total cashback for the remaining nine months, so just under £100 in the first year.

 A good rewards card option given the limited monthly spend on the card instead would be the British Airways American Express Credit Card from American Express.
 This does not have an annual fee and comes with a welcome bonus of 5,000 Avios by spending £1,000 in the first three months of card membership, which would be achieved with £500 spending each month.
 You will also receive 1 Avios per £1 spent, so for £6,000 in purchases over the year, that would add up to 11,000 Avios.